Constant Contact vs Mailchimp: The Honest Comparison (2026)

 Winner: Constant Contact for beginners; Mailchimp for anyone needing serious marketing automation and predictive flows.

 I’ve found Constant Contact’s landing page builder serviceable for basic lead generation needs within your marketing funnel.
-The form templates with Constant Contact integrate easily with signup forms and surveys, which works well for simple lead capture.
+The form templates with Constant Contact integrate easily with signup forms and surveys, which work well for simple lead capture.

 However, I’ve been disappointed by the limited design flexibility and basic analytics offered by Constant Contact—when I need to track conversions seriously, it falls short.